fer-osorio/cipher-fortis/README.md

 And all key length specified in the standard (that is: 128, 192 and 256 bits) are supported.

-**Important note**: AES namespace does not implement any methot to obtain secure criptographic keys.
+**Important note**: AES name space does not implement any method to obtain secure cryptographic keys.

 #   Usage

 ##  Creating a Cipher object
-Before encrypting anithing, we need to stablish a criptographic key lenght, a criptographic key and a operation mode.
-All this objects are specified inside a structure called **Key** inside the same namespace **AES**.
+Before encrypting anything, we need to establish a cryptographic key length, a cryptographic key and a operation mode.
+All this objects are specified inside a structure called **Key** inside the same name space **AES**.
 A **Key** object can be created by

 1. Using ``Key(const char* const _key, Length, OperationMode, const char* const _IV = NULL);``.
-This establish all attributes manualy.
+This establish all attributes manually.
 The ``_IV`` argument stands for "Initial Vector"; is intended for CBC mode.
 2. Using ``Key(const char*const fname)``.
 This builds the key from a binary file.

-This structure is necesary to create a Cipher object because the unique constructor it has (apart from defaul constructor and copy constructor) is ``Cipher(const Key&)``.
-The intention of this is to have a well constructed criptographic key before use it to encrypt.
+This structure is necessary to create a Cipher object because the unique constructor it has (apart from default constructor and copy constructor) is ``Cipher(const Key&)``.
+The intention of this is to have a well constructed cryptographic key before use it to encrypt.

 ***In summary, to create a Cipher object:***
 1. Create a **Key** object, either manually or from a file.
 2. Use the constructor ``Cipher(const Key&)``.

+**Important note**: The default constructor for Cipher, ``Chipher()``, sets each byte of key and key expansion as zero, so is mandatory to not use this constructor for an actual encryption application.

 ## Encryption

-Once we have a Cipher object, for encryption it is only necessary to invoque the member function
+Once we have a Cipher object, for encryption it is only necessary to invoke the member function

 ```
 void encrypt(char*const data, unsigned size)const
 ```

-***Important note:*** The function avobe will encrypt the bytes pointed by **data** without creating a copy of the original data.
+***Important note***: The function above will encrypt the bytes pointed by **data** without creating a copy of the original data.

 ### Encrypting files.